Colorado Springs Estate Planning Attorneys

 Many problems can arise with property ownership in joint tenancy.
 The property may become part of a court process if one joint owner becomes mentally disabled.
 You may not be able to sell, transfer, or rent the property.
 Anyone who ends up with the property after the second-to-last joint owner passes away can face huge tax liabilities.
 Joint tenancy may expose joint property to unintended creditors.
 Joint ownership may also cause a will to fail in its distribution.

 Do you have questions about the estate planning process?
 Seek guidance from our Colorado Springs estate planning attorneys at the Law Office of Greg Quimby, P.C.
-Call (719) 212-4227 now.
+Contact us now.